Gear up for a cycling adventure of a lifetime in Utah’s wild, wild west.

 In all cases, you must be fully inoculated.
 This means you must receive the full dosage of the COVID-19 vaccine and allow enough time for immunity to take effect.
 Each COVID-19 vaccine has different dosages and timeframes for inoculation, so please check the relevant medical advice associated with your vaccine.

 The best time to visit Utah largely depends on what you want to get out of your vacation and what kind of activities you want to participate in while you're there.
-When it comes to the weather, the best time to visit Utah is between April and mid-June (before temperatures get too high) or from September to mid-October as the state is filled with the beautiful fall colors of orange, red, and brown.
-If you're planning on trekking through some of the state's national parks, then travelling during summer is advised against (unless you undertake extra planning) as temperatures can exceed 100°F.
+When it comes to the weather, the best time to visit Utah is between April and mid-June (before temperatures get too high) or from August to mid-October as the state is filled with the beautiful fall colors of orange, red, and brown.
+If you're planning on trekking through some of the state's national parks, then traveling during summer is advised against (unless you undertake extra planning) as temperatures can exceed 100°F.